one-in-million/Video_Analyser/README.md

-Video Insight Analyzer - Python Assessment (November 2025)
+AI Video Insight Template

 Overview

 This is a Streamlit-based Python application designed to process a public video URL (e.g., YouTube, Loom) and extract key communication insights using Google's Gemini API for multimodal transcription and analysis.

-The tool focuses on demonstrating robust backend development, modularity, and the practical integration of third-party APIs.
+The tool focuses on demonstrating robust backend development, modularity, and the practical integration of third-party APIs, fulfilling the Python Assessment requirements.

 Technical Choices